eb3095/hue-sync/README.md

 You need to reset the strip with the phone app for this to work!
 Afterwards pair it once with your PC to get it to work again.

+You will obviously need bluetooth on your PC.

 # Install
 ```